Ronald Bosma

 1. Validate client certificates in API Management

-2. Validate client certificates in API Management when its behind an Application Gateway
+2. Validate client certificates in API Management when it’s behind an Application Gateway

 3. Securing backend connections with mTLS in API Management (current)